SciTools/iris/docs/iris/src/userguide/merge_and_concat.rst

 .. _merge_concat_common_issues:

-Common issues with merge and concatenate
+Common Issues With Merge and Concatenate
 ----------------------------------------

 The Iris algorithms that drive :meth:`~iris.cube.CubeList.merge` and